FinweLtd/orion360-sdk-basic-hello-ios/README.md

 ## Getting started with Podfile

 Go to terminal and navigate to project directory (OrionImageViewer).
 You can navigate using two ways.
-Either by navigating to project directory using cd \[type directory name\] or simply type cd and drag & drop your project directory on terminal and terminal will insert directory path for you, then press Return key.
+Either by navigating to project directory using cd \[type directory name\] or simply type cd and drag & drop your project directory on terminal and terminal will insert directory path for you, then press Return key (↵).

-	cd <drag and drop your project folder> ↵
+	cd <drag and drop your project folder>

 ## Create Podfile

 Type pod init and press Return key to create empty pod file for your project directory.
 Podfile is what you use to specify all the required libraries for your project.
+Type pod init command and press Return key (↵).

-	pod init ↵
+	pod init

 After running pod init Podfile is added to your project directory.